Computer Science

 Breadth Requirements: Quantitative Reasoning

-CSCD25H3 - Advanced Data Analysis
+CSCD25H3 - Advanced Data Science

 This course teaches the basic techniques, methodologies, and ways of thinking underlying the application of data science and machine learning to real-world problems.
 Students will go through the entire process going from raw data to meaningful conclusions, including data wrangling and cleaning, data analysis and interpretation, data visualization, and the proper reporting of results.
 Special emphasis will be placed on ethical questions and implications in the use of AI and data.
 Topics include data pre-processing, web scraping, applying supervised and unsupervised machine learning methods, treating text as data, A/B testing and experimentation, and data visualization.